-Home of the smallest and rarest dolphins in the world, the Hector’s Dolphin, a cruise out on Akaroa Harbour is the perfect way to view these amazing creatures, along with fascinating bird life and other curious and entertaining sea mammals in their natural habitat – and why not do it in style?
+Home of the smallest and rarest dolphins in the world, the Hector’s Dolphin, an eco-tourism cruise out on Akaroa Harbour is the perfect way to view these amazing creatures, along with fascinating bird life and other curious and entertaining sea mammals in their natural habitat – and why not do it in style?

 Let Akaroa Dolphins take you on a journey of discovery through millions of years of fascinating history and natural heritage, all aboard our beautiful luxurious catamaran.

 Hosts Pip and Hugh Waghorn, and the crew at Akaroa Dolphins look forward to treating you to a touch of luxury on one of our intimate personal cruises of a lifetime, all at a very competitive price.